Ansyso/PYMEOMEO/README.md

 # PYMEOMEO

 PYMEOMEO is a powerful Python code obfuscator designed to protect your Python scripts by making them difficult to reverse-engineer.
 It supports multiple layers of obfuscation and is compatible with Python 3.11, 3.12, and 3.13.
-This version of PYMEOMEO does not use command-line arguments (`args`) and instead relies on interactive input for ease of use.

 ---